A native West Virginian, Sheldon creates non-fiction experiences about roots, identity and change in Central Appalachia.

 She was recently named a 2018 USA Fellow by United States Artists.

-A native Floridian, McKinnon is interested in work that highlights the unique cultures and social issues of the Gulf South.
+A native Floridian and decades-long resident of New Orleans, McKinnon is interested in work that highlights the unique cultures and social issues of the Gulf South.

 Darcy McKinnon is a documentary filmmaker and Executive Director of NOVAC, the New Orleans Video Access Center, which has been supporting community-based media in Southeast Louisiana since 1972.
-McKinnon's work in documentary includes the film "Maquilapolis" and "Live, Nude, Girls, UNITE!", and she is currently in production on a short documentary series untangling race and southern identity called "Neutral Ground."
+She is a co-founder of ALL Y'ALL, with Elaine McMillion Sheldon.
+McKinnon's work in documentary includes the film "Maquilapolis" and "Live, Nude, Girls, UNITE!".
+She produces documentary work with Southern filmmakers, and is currently in post-production on "Animals" a short documentary about New Orleans' love affair with a shoe, in production on "Neutral Ground" with CJ Hunt, a documentary about New Orleans' struggle to remove Confederate monuments, in development on "Commuted" with Nailah Jefferson, which explores the impact of Louisiana's criminal justice dysfunctions through the portrait of the life of one woman, which just received development funding from Chicken & Egg.

 Zac Manuel is a filmmaker from New Orleans, and co-founder of The Greenhouse Collective, specializing in directing and cinematography.
 His short films, In The Garden, The Clock, Dreamthroat, LIKE, and Painted Lady have played in competition at various domestic and international festivals, including but not limited to SXSW, New Orleans Film Festival, MECAL International Shorts Festival, and the Rotterdam International Film Festival.
 His feature films, LIVE EVIL and Walk on Some Heads saw limited release in New Orleans and New York.
 Zac has directed and photographed numerous music videos and collaborations with visual and performance artists, his work being featured on platforms such as Billboard, Fader, Complex, My Modern Met, and many more.
 He is in currently in production on his second documentary feature, bloodthicker, a comingof-